div-lab/dendromap/README.md

 	<img src="https://user-images.githubusercontent.com/65095341/168213776-9181ab6e-b9b8-4557-9ead-b1abf7a50041.gif" />
 </a>

 Check out the [live demo of DendroMap](https://div-lab.github.io/dendromap/) and explore for yourself on a few different datasets.
+If you're interested in

+-   the DendroMap motivations
+-   how we created the DendroMap visualization
+-   DendroMap's effectiveness: user study on DendroMap compared to t-SNE grid for exploration

+be sure to also check out our [Research Paper](https://arxiv.org).

 ## Use Your Own Data